GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 For 500 contacts, you get one user, marketing automation, segmentation, reporting, email marketing, and more for $15 per month.
 If you increased your contacts to over 500 and below 1000, it would cost you $30 per month.

-The enterprise plan starts at $323 per month for the same number of contacts.
-In addition, you get HIPAA support, custom domain, unlimited users, and various other perks and benefits, including everything in the three other plans.
+The Enterprise plan starts at $323 per month for the same number of contacts.
+In addition, you get HIPAA support, a custom domain, unlimited users, and various other perks and benefits, including everything in the three other plans.

 GetResponse vs ActiveCampaign Key Differences

-To help you out in your decision, I have listed below some of the main differences between the two options:
+To help you out in your decision, I have listed below some of the main differences between the two email marketing platforms: